stevemckinney/iamsteve/data/blog/00148-alternatives-to-circular.md

 date: "2016-10-18T06:30:00+00:00"
 lastmod: "2021-08-04T10:44:26+00:00"
 summary: "Circular is very much in the spotlight at the moment.
 It has a distinct look to it that so many huge companies are using.
 From Google to airbnb, it’s everywhere.
 If you’re looking for alternatives, with different prices and through a different service, this post is for you."
-metadesc: Several alternatives to LL Circular, from myfonts, Typekit and Google Fonts.
+metadesc: "Several alternatives to LL Circular, from myfonts, Typekit and Google Fonts.
 If you're looking for something cheaper or on a third party service, you will find something here."
 theme: "#e9f5f5"
 tags: ["Design"]
 categories: ["Design"]